intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 | USB camera        | <code>sudo ./docker-run.sh --platform core&#124;xeon&#124;gpu.x --inputsrc /dev/video0</code>                         |
 | a video file      | <code>sudo ./docker-run.sh --platform core&#124;xeon&#124;gpu.x --inputsrc file:my_video_file.mp4</code>             |

-Note: for `dgpu.x`, the x can be 0, 1, 2, ... depends on how many discrete gpu it has in the system
+!!!Note for `dgpu.x`, the x can be 0, 1, 2, ... depends on how many discrete gpu it has in the system

 ---
 ## Optional parameters